Tams3d/T3D-GN-Presets/README.md

 ## :link: Updates & Restrictions

-- **Our Presets are made only to run on Latest Stable Blender Release as of date - Blender 3.3 LTS & Above are supported.**
+- Our Presets are made only to run on Latest Stable Blender Release as of date - **Blender 3.3 LTS & Above**
 - Due to the Introduction of [Named Attributes System](https://developer.blender.org/T91742) - nodes contains some **Internal Dependencies** which may conflict with existing attributes.
-- [Experimental Branch](https://github.com/Tams3d/T3D-GN-Presets/tree/Experimental) Content usages are at your own risk! *IT MAY CAUSE SIGNIFICANT LOSS AND INCOMPATIBILITY!*
+- [Experimental Branch](https://github.com/Tams3d/T3D-GN-Presets/tree/Experimental) Content usages **MAY CAUSE SIGNIFICANT LOSS AND INCOMPATIBILITY!**
 - Older versions will be discontinued, and User Need to Upgrade to [New Version](https://github.com/Tams3d/T3D-GN-Presets/releases).
 - `Tams 3d's GN Presets` have been used as `T3D Presets` to preserve string length.
-- Updates will frequently be provided as-soon-as-possible, undoubtedly and for **free!**

 # Licencing & Files
  ## :page_facing_up: Licence